 Non-PC Operation without Compromises

-Our embedded spectroscopy line includes instrument series where not only the measuring sequence control but also the full data processing including chemometric analysis is implemented low-level.
+Our embedded spectroscopy line includes instrument series where not only the measuring sequence control but also the full data processing including chemometric analysis is low-level implemented.
 Hence, no PC software or PC operating systems is required.

 Core element of an embedded system is in any case a powerful, microprocessor-controlled electronic module, which is designed to connect various spectrometer units and probes.
 Using implemented interfaces, analysis results and sensor status information are transmitted in real time directly to the process control system.